Promoting Safe and Stable Families

 Credentials/Documentation

-Formula Grants: The state agency which administers the social services program under Title XX of the Social Security Act (Social Services Block Grant) must also be the agency which administers the Title IV-B programs.
-Discretionary Grants: Nonprofit agencies must submit proof of nonprofit status.
-Applicable costs and administrative procedures will be determined in accordance with 45 CFR Part 75.
+Formula Grants: The state agency which administers the formula award programs under Title IV-B of the Social Security Act must be the same agency that administers the social services program under Title XX of the Social Security Act (Social Services Block Grant).
+Discretionary Awards: Nonprofit agencies must submit proof of nonprofit status.

 What is the process for applying and being award this assistance?